mmirolim/gpp/README.md

 - Early prototype
 - Dependencies should be vendored, if not vendored may overwrite source code libraries with expanded macroses
-- Does not fully resolve expressions in macros arguments, support only direct calls
 - Macro functions should be directly used without assignment or any indirection
 - Needs more extensive testing